 The same applies to built-in bearings, which are described in more detail later in this post.
 If you’re buying them for smaller wheels chose 8 mm x 8 mm and for larger longboard wheels the measurement should be 8 mm x 10 mm, presuming you’re skating on commonly used trucks.

 A bearing spacer is a metal cylinder that fits into a wheel between the bearings.
 Often, longboard beginners don’t know about the bearing spacers and it doesn’t help that some cheaper longboard completes are being sold without them.
 The same goes for the speed washers (a.k.a. speed rings or bearing washers) which fit between the bearings and the axle nuts and between the bearings and the truck’s hangers.

-Having them installed will result with your slides being smoother and more consistent.
-Without the bearing spacers, you will not be able to fully tighten the axel nuts without preventing the wheels to rotate.
+Having them installed will result in your slides being smoother and more consistent.
+Without the bearing spacers, you will not be able to fully tighten the axle nuts without preventing the wheels to rotate.

 What’s the problem, Doc?

 Knowing that you need spacers and washers when using regular bearings, let’s have a look at some disadvantages that come with their use:

 - They are small and can get lost easily

 Bearing spacers and speed washers are quite small parts which often require additional attention and handling with care when you’re mounting or changing wheels.
 If dropped on the floor, they can easily get lost and sometimes it’s even impossible to recover them.